rhbuckley/csc212-project1/README.md

 up of a lot of subclasses that really could be separated out into their own files, but keeping all the I/O together is somewhat important to me (again this is just a command menu).

+### Our Branches

+- mvp (minimum viable product)
+    When we started this, we realized we needed a place to save files, so we copy / pasted some of our code and made this branch so we would have a working product to showcase
+- development (our ideas branch)
+    When we started this project, we did not really consider how we would perform saving user data, and we just came up with ideas, created a relationship chart, and started, however, this was a mistake.
+After going for a while, (with semi-functional code), we realized that we needed to save this somewhere, and it would be very very hard to save all of the pointer relationships that we had, so we had to scrap some things.

 ### Runtime instructions
 ### Sample input/output screenshots with brief explanations of the images used